cioccarellia/kite/README.md

 implementation 'com.cioccarellia:kite:1.0.0-beta2'
 ```

-- :kite: Access all app resources with one unified syntax
+- :kite: Access all app resources with one unified syntax.
-- :dna: Null safe layer between the Android framework java code and your app
+- :dna: Null safe layer between the Android framework java code and your app.
+- :ice_cube: Transparent and lightweight wrapper.
-- :zap: Easy to implement in existing apps
+- :zap: Easy to implement in existing apps.
 - :heart: Kotlin powered, 100%.

+## Usage
+Initialize the kite global object (ideally inside your `Application` class) and pass to it the application context.

 ```kotlin
 class App : Application() {